sindre/webapp-icons/README.md

-Web App Icon und StartupScreen for iOS and Android
+Web App icons und startupscreens
 ==========

+Web App icons und startupscreens for iOS and Android

 Web App testpage for icons and startupscreens - <a href="http://sindre.at/lab/ios-webapp/">Demo</a>